THIS DATE IN HISTORY: March 6

 1997: Mike Gartner scores twice in the Phoenix Coyotes' 5-0 road win against the Tampa Bay Lightning to reach the 30-goal mark for the 17th time in his career, an NHL record.
 Gartner's second goal of the game also gives him 1,300 points in his NHL career.

-2000: The Bruins trade two future Hall of Famers, defenseman Ray Bourque and left wing Dave Andreychuk, to the Colorado Avalanche for left wing Brian Rolston, defenseman Martin Grenier, center Samuel Pahlsson and a first-round draft pick.
-Bourque, who was drafted by the Bruins in 1979, won the Norris Trophy five times in 21 years with Boston but never won the Stanley Cup there.
+2000: The Bruins trade two future Hall of Famers, defenseman Ray Bourque and left wing Dave Andreychuk, to the Colorado Avalanche for left wing Brian Rolston, defenseman Martin Grenier, center Samuel Pahlsson and a first-round in the 2000 NHL Draft.
+Bourque, who's drafted by the Bruins in 1979, wins the Norris Trophy five times in 21 years with Boston but never wins the Stanley Cup there.
 The trade comes less than a week after he asks to be sent to a Cup contender.

 2004: Mike Sillinger becomes the third player in NHL history to play for 10 different teams during his career.
 He makes his debut with team No. 10, the St. Louis Blues, and has two assists in a 4-2 win against the New York Islanders at Nassau Coliseum.
 Sillinger ends his career by playing three seasons with the Islanders, his 12th NHL team.